makinbacon21/switchroot-script-builder/README.md

 @PabloZaiden for his work on the Dockerized build and the disgusting URL magic that has been performed to get GApps to work properly

 @ZachyCatGames for his work on the original Q building instructions (Q-Tips Guide)

+@Andrebraga for assisting PabloZaiden getting everything working in the Dockerized build.

+@Biff for providing patches